Published on October 9, 2021

 Incredible, isn’t it?

-So many overweight and obese people have been “trying” (not doing, but trying) to lose weight forever, going from one quick-fix to the next, and it’s easier for them to take a “magic pill” when they are told it will help them than it is for them to do the work of making dietary changes.
+So many overweight and obese people have been “trying” (not doing, but trying) to lose weight forever, going from one quick fix to the next, and it’s easier for them to take a “magic pill” when they are told it will help them than it is for them to do the work of making dietary changes.
 They feel like they are doing something good for themselves.
 So, these folks are great targets for supplements salesmen with dollar signs in their eyes.

 Great chiropractors are solely dedicated to the non-surgical treatment of disorders of the nervous system and/or musculoskeletal system.
 They are focused on spinal manipulation and treatment of surrounding structures.
 They have thriving practices and good reputations within their communities.
 They don’t have to sell stuff.

-Great personal trainers focus on a healthy lifestyle; a commitment to a fit physique.
-Their desire to share their passion with others allows them to serve as positive role models (and part-coach, part-mentor, part-friend and even part-drill instructor at times) for the “exercise challenged” as well as for those who want to take their fitness to the next level.
+Great personal trainers focus on a healthy lifestyle, a commitment to a fit physique.
+Their desire to share their passion with others allows them to serve as positive role models (and part-coach, part-mentor, part-friend, and even part-drill instructor at times) for the “exercise challenged” as well as for those who want to take their fitness to the next level.
 They have loyal followings, thriving practices and good reputations within their communities.
 They, too, don’t need to sell stuff.

 Eat well, keep your weight down, drink plenty of water, exercise, get good sleep.
 With rare exceptions, that’s all you need for optimal nutrients and good health, excluding of course any medication you must take as prescribed by your physician.
 And it is also your physician who may in fact tell you to take a vitamin supplement.
 For example, many obese people are deficient in Vitamin D, as D is a fat-soluble vitamin.
 And you know what?
-When they lose the weight, D is released and almost always (in my experiences with clients) they no longer have to take the supplement because their D is back in normal range.
-Or, a person with a dairy intolerance might be told by a physician to supplement with calcium.
+When they lose weight, D is released and almost always (in my experiences with clients) they no longer must take the supplement because their D is back in normal range.
+Or a person with a dairy intolerance might be told by a physician to supplement with calcium.
 But the key word here is “physician.”
 Take guidance from your doctor, and only take supplements that you need and not because you want to take them as a short-cut to changing your diet or because you feel pressured to buy what someone is selling . . . or because “everyone is doing it.”

-The fact is, dietary supplements are not only not necessary or proven helpful for the average person, but can be potentially dangerous for some.
+The fact is dietary supplements are not only not necessary or proven helpful for the average person but can be potentially dangerous for some.

 Slimcerely yours℠,